redpesk-core/afb-app-manager/docs/0-introduction.md

 Shortly because details will be revealed in the next chapters, the components are:

-- ***SECURITY-MANAGER***: in charge of setting Smack contexts and rules, of setting groups, and, of creating initial content of *CYNARA* rules for applications.
+- ***SEC-LSM-MANAGER***: in charge of setting Smack contexts and rules, of setting groups, and, of creating initial content of *CYNAGORA* rules for applications.

-- ***CYNARA***: in charge of handling API access permissions by users and by applications.
+- ***CYNAGORA***: in charge of handling API access permissions by users and by applications.

 - ***D-Bus***: in charge of checking security of messaging.
-The usual D-Bus security rules are enhanced by *CYNARA* checking rules.
+The usual D-Bus security rules are enhanced by *CYNAGORA* checking rules.

 - ***afm-system-daemon***: in charge of installing and uninstalling applications.